device42/carbonite-migrate/README.md

     {IP} = Current IP of the VM to be migrated
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    With these tags you can create unique names, for example entering:
+    Using these tags you can create unique names, for example entering:
     `"d42-carbonite-[source ip].[YYYYMMDD.HHMNSS]"` will create a name
-    equivalent to: `"d42-carbonite-[current vm ip].20200412.092311"` for
+    equivalent to: `"d42-carbonite-[current vm ip].20200412.092311"`.
-    example.

-8. You should answer 'Yes' to the question about the vmName.txt file.
+7. You should answer 'Yes' to the question about the vmName.txt file if asked.

-9. The script will execute and issue a job id \# upon completion:
+8. The script will execute and issue a job id \# upon completion:

     ![alt](https://s3.amazonaws.com/device42/carbonite-migrate/5JVARpn.png)

-10. While the script is running or when it has finished, you will check the job
+9. While the script is running or when it has finished, you will check the job
     status and modify the D42 device, which was migrated by running the job
     monitoring script `"JobMonitorScript.ps1"`.

 Using the job monitoring script
 ===============================

-1. Run the script by entering its name from the PowerShell:
+1. Run the script by entering its name in PowerShell:
     `./JobMonitorScript.ps1`

-2. Answer questions when prompted similar to the above migration script.
+2. Answer the questions when prompted as you have in the migration script above.

-3. The script will report on the job status of the migration updating every 30
+3. The script will report the job status of the migration in 30-second intervals.
-    seconds.

 4. Once the job completes and the job fails over (successfully completes), the
     script will mark the old device as not in service.

     ![](https://s3.amazonaws.com/device42/carbonite-migrate/4LLMFCE.png)

-5. A new device which has been migrated over to, should be automatically added
+5. A new device which has been migrated over to, will be added automatically
-    with the name you’ve given your replica in the migrate script step:
+    with the name you’ve given your replica in the migration script step:

     ![](https://s3.amazonaws.com/device42/carbonite-migrate/kzsKrDo.png)